siddp95/siddp95.github.io/README.md

 # Siddarth Puliyanda Portfolio
 Welcome to my personal Github portfolio!
 As a Data Science enthusiast with a focus on sports and online gaming, I have developed a range of programming projects that demonstrate my skills, knowledge, and passion in this field.

-This portfolio contains three of my programming project highlights, showcasing my ability to collect, clean, analyze, and visualize data to extract insights and solve real-world problems.
+This portfolio contains three of my programming project highlights, showcasing my ability to collect, clean, analyze, and visualize data to extract insights and build models that solve real-world problems.

 # [Project 1: 2023 NFL Touchdown Regression](https://github.com/siddp95/Fantasy-Football-2023/blob/main/2023%20TD%20Regression.ipynb)
 * Collected, cleaned, and analyzed 2022 NFL stats to determine the whether a player scored more or less touchdowns than expected during the season